Ingredient Profile

 Summary

-Hidese et al. (2019) demonstrated that L-Theanine supplementation reduced stress-related symptoms by 18% in 30 healthy adults after 4 weeks, significantly outperforming the placebo, consistent with research into stress reduction and supporting Presence and Confidence.
+Hidese et al. (2019) reported that L-Theanine supplementation was associated with an 18% reduction in stress-related symptoms in 30 healthy adults after 4 weeks, outperforming the placebo group.

 Study Details